kata-ai/aksara-ui/packages/fonts/README.md

 ### Icon fonts.

 We also provided some icon sets.
-To them, import as follows:
+To use them, import as follows:

 ```jsx
 import '@kata-kit/fonts/kata-icons.css';